alz-terraform-accelerator-hack/alz-terraform-accelerator-hack.github.io/apps/introduction.md

-# Best practices for deploying Infrastructure as Code with GitHub or Azure DevOps
+# Best practices for deploying Infrastructure as Code with GitHub or Azure DevOps - Apps and Innovation

 ## Introduction

-This hack will utilise the [alz-terraform-accelerator](https://github.com/Azure/alz-terraform-accelerator) to instantiate a secure DevOps process for deploying Infrastructure as Code (IaC) with GitHub or Azure DevOps.
+This hack will utilize the [alz-terraform-accelerator](https://github.com/Azure/alz-terraform-accelerator) to instantiate a secure DevOps process for deploying Infrastructure as Code (IaC) with GitHub or Azure DevOps.
 The hack will also demonstrate how to deploy a secure CI/CD pipeline for deploying IaC with GitHub or Azure DevOps, lock down the pipeline to only allow approved changes to be deployed, and more.

 ## Learning Objectives